sachinites/CommandParser/README.md

 Compile your application by linking it with licli.a library using -lcli.
 See Makefile for help.

 Steps :

 1. Run 'make' to compile the library.
-2. Run 'sudo make install' to install the library in /usr/local/lib path.
-3. Test "echo $LIBRARY_PATH" whether /usr/local/lib is included in the path.
-If yes, then step 4 and 5 are not required.
-4. In ~/.profile file, add line :  export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
-5. After step 4, run 'sudo ldconfig'.
-6. Run aplication executable and enjoy the CLI.
+2. Run test aplication executable (./exe) and enjoy the CLI.